eecs280staff/tutorials/docs/setup_xcode.md

 Open your project folder by selecting `File` > `Open` > navigate to the `p1-stats` folder and open `p1-stats.xcodeproj`.

 <div class="primer-spec-callout info" markdown="1">
-**Pro-tip:** Here's a quick way to open VS Code to a specific project folder from the command line.
+**Pro-tip:** Here's a quick way to open Xcode to a specific project folder from the command line.
 ```console
 $ open p1-stats.xcodeproj
 ```